cf7/cf7/README.md

 ### * Updates:
   - I've been working at a fast-paced startup for the last few years, which unfortunately means that I don't have recent personal projects to show off due to lack of free time -- so below are some small one-off projects I've done for interviews as well as my undergrad projects and senior thesis project from years ago.
-  - Please note that these are from a few years ago.
+  - Please note that these are from a while ago.
 My skills have grown considerably since.
 ---

 Here are some simple take-home projects from previous interviews I've worked on.